NoamRivlin/intro_react_forms/README.md

 1. Create a functional component in the `ControlledInput.jsx` file
 2. Import the `useState` hook
-4. Create a controlled email input
+3. Create a controlled email input
-5. Import the `useEffect` hook
+4. Import the `useEffect` hook
-6. Implement email input validation that logs `Invalid email format` if there is no `@` symbol and `Valid email, great job!` if the email input is valid
+5. Implement email input validation that logs `Invalid email format` if there is no `@` symbol and `Valid email, great job!` if the email input is valid

+## Comprehension Questions

+- What is the primary difference between a controlled component vs an uncontrolled component??
+- In what circumstances would you implement a controlled component vs an uncontrolled component?